Highlights of Enterprise's Work in the First Part of 2018

 - Improving resident and community health through housing by connecting the fields of public health, affordable housing and community development, developing green homes and helping hospitals to incorporate housing into their community benefits strategies.

-- Accelerating rebuilding after disasters and creating stronger, more resilient communities by sharing widely Enterprise’s rebuilding expertise and resources, including a partnership among Enterprise Community Loan Fund with two other CDFIs to offer $15 million in grants for rapid recovery from hurricanes and fires.
+- Accelerating rebuilding after disasters and creating stronger, more resilient communities by sharing widely Enterprise’s rebuilding expertise and resources, including a partnership among Enterprise Community Loan Fund with two other CDFIs to offer $15 million in loans for rapid recovery from hurricanes and fires.

 Although 2018 has already presented significant challenges, together with our partners we will continue to create well-designed homes that are made affordable and connected to opportunity in communities across the U.S. That is definitely good news.